 Another problem with collectibles is that they’re tougher to value.
 It’s not like a bank or brokerage account where your heirs can just see the balance.
-Instead, they’ll need to go to a dealer and if they meet the wrong, dishonest person, they can be taken for a ride.
+Instead, they’ll need to go to a dealer and if they meet the wrong person, they can be taken for a ride.

 Romero shared a story where he got caught off-guard.
 “A client who passed away was a musician and had a collection of violins.
 I took a particularly impressive one in thinking it might have value.
 The dealer said the violin itself was worthless, but the bow? $20,000.”

-If you do have any valuable collectibles, be sure to let your heirs know where they are, what they’re roughly worth and the dealers they should work with after you’re gone, so they don’t run into trouble.
+If you do have any valuable collectibles, be sure to let your heirs know where they are, what they’re worth (appraisals are best, but a rough estimate will do) and suggest dealers they should work with after you’re gone.

-Guns can also get complicated as an inheritance given the high amount of regulation.
+Guns can present considerable problems as inheritances.
 They aren’t the kind of property you can just hand over to another person without, in certain cases, the proper registration or permit.
-The rules depend on your state of residence and the type of gun in question.
+The rules vary significantly depending on your state of residence and the type of firearm.

 For example, in New York, when someone dies, their executor can possess their guns for up to 15 days without incurring criminal liability, a very short window, Carbone says.
 “At this point, the will probably hasn’t even gone through probate yet.”
 What usually happens is the heirs or the executor will call the police to inventory and store the guns for up to a year during probate.
 The heirs can’t legally transport the guns themselves, so the police must come pick them up.
 If certain firearms, like fully automatic weapons and short-barreled rifles or shotguns, were not properly registered during the decedent’s lifetime, they can’t be registered after the fact or passed down to the heirs and will have to be abandoned.